etherlinkcom/docs/docs/network/smart-rollup-nodes.md

    curl -s http://localhost:8932/health
    ```

-   If the response includes the fields `healthy: false` and the `blocks_late` field, the node is catching up to the current state of Etherlink.
+   If the response includes the fields `healthy: false` and the `blocks_late` field is more than 0, the node is catching up to the current state of Etherlink.
-   Wait until the response includes the field `healthy: true`.

    ```json
    {